A small dose of positivity

-In this post I want to tell you how it looks like to work as a surgical FY1 (junior doctor) in the Emergency Department.
+I’ve spent this past week working as the surgical FY1 (junior doctor) in the Emergency Department.
 This involves fielding phone calls from GPs (general practitioners) who think their patients might have a surgical issue and need urgent assessment.
 I’m often the first doctor to see them when they arrive, and once I’ve made a provisional plan, a senior reviews the patient to double check the management plan.

-One evening, I was typing up some patient notes when an FY2 doctor (one year senior) sat next to me.
+One evening last week I was typing up some patient notes when an FY2 doctor (one year senior) sat next to me.
 We vaguely knew each other, so I casually said “hey man how’s it going?”.
 He replied with “pretty great, you?”

 I’m surprised by how surprised I was at that response.